 - £100k offers the opportunity to explore more premium locations, such as London.
 Although they might not provide the most robust rental yields, the capital growth can be enormous.

-- This budget presents the option of bulk buying.
+- A £100k budget presents the option of bulk buying.
 This could involve purchasing an already operational portfolio or bulk buying multiple off-plan homes directly from a developer.